alex-amiotte-suchet/alex-amiotte-suchet.github.io/_pages/about.md

 **EN** Welcome to my academic webpage.

-I'm a PhD student in economics at [ENS (University) Paris-Saclay](https://ens-paris-saclay.fr/en), and my research is conducted at the [IDHE.S](https://www.idhes.cnrs.fr/) lab.
+I'm a PhD candidate in economics at [ENS (University) Paris-Saclay](https://ens-paris-saclay.fr/en), and my research is conducted at the [IDHE.S](https://www.idhes.cnrs.fr/) lab.

 My research deals with the institutions of SMEs' and innovation's public financing in France.